ventdrop/ventdrop.github.io/content/posts/strelastealer.md

 ---
-title: "StrelaStrealer [IR/Malware Analysis]"
+title: "Strelastealer [IR/Malware Analysis]"
-date: 2024-04-07T16:30:26+10:00
+date: 2024-02-25T22:49:49+11:00
-tags: ['malware_analysis', 'incident_response', 'threat_hunting']
+tags: ['IR', 'malware_analysis']
-draft: false
+draft: true
 ---

 ## Strela Stealer

-Malware Analysis

-I decided to grab a random sample from [any.run](http://any.run) and have a dig in to it.
-The file has the following details:
+I decided to grab a random malware sample from [any.run](http://any.run) and have a bit of a poke around.
+The file I chose from public submissions has the following details:
 MD5: 09a3293c8e85921340f2e75cf398b0a5
 FileName: 2585747226036.zip
 Extracted FileName: 2585747226036.js